 Driving to Kingston

-From Toronto, just get on Highway 401 and keep going east.
-The traffic will probably be extremely heavy until you are east of Oshawa.
+From Toronto, take Highway 401 east.
 If you are west of Toronto to begin with, you may be able to save time by taking Highway 407, a toll road that runs north of and parallel to Highway 401.
-It connects to Highway 401 on the eastern side of Toronto via Highway 412.
+It connects to Highway 401 on the eastern side of Toronto.

 From Montreal, take either Highway 20 or Highway 40 going west.
 The two highways eventually join and lead into Highway 401.
 Highway 20 has some traffic lights, so 40 is usually faster.

-From Ottawa, take Highway 416 to Highway 401 and then proceed as if you were coming from Montreal.
+From Ottawa, take Highway 416 to Highway 401 and then proceed west.
 If you are starting from Ottawa Airport, you can access Highway 416 from the Hunt Club Road.

 From Syracuse or Watertown, take I-81 north.
 Follow I-81 until it ends at the 1000 Islands Bridge.
 This is a toll bridge.
 Once in Canada, get on to Highway 401 and head west, towards Kingston and Toronto.
 Kingston is about 30 miles west of the bridge.